RiccardoTonioloDev/PyDNet-torch/README.md

 To make things smoother to try and test, this project is based on configurations, lowering the amount of cli parameters you have to care for while executing the scripts.

-You can find two examples of configurations inside the `PyDNet-torch/Configs` folder and two other examples inside the `variants_and_experimentations/PyXiNet` folder.
+You can find two examples of configurations inside the `Configs` folder.
 Every configuration parameter that's not obvious it's well documented in the provided examples.

 You'll want to create your own configuration or modify the existing ones to specify different parameters, including the dataset path, the image resolution, and so on.

-To create a custom configuration, copy one of the examples (i.e. `ConfigHomeLab.py`) and modify it to your likings.
+To create a custom configuration, copy one of the examples (i.e. `Configs/ConfigHomeLab.py`) and modify it to your likings.

 After you created your own configuration, you have to:

--   Import it inside of `PyDNet-torch/Config.py`, and add the conditional logic to use your specified configuration;
+-   Import it inside of `Config.py`, and add the conditional logic to use your specified configuration;
--   Import it inside of `PyDNet-torch/testing.py` and add it as the possible types of the parameter `config` inside of the `evaluate_on_test_set` function;
+-   Import it inside of `testing.py` and add it as the possible types of the parameter `config` inside of the `evaluate_on_test_set` function;
--   In the `PyDNet-torch/main.py` file you could add to the helper of the parser of the `--env` parameter, the name that has to be provided in order to select your new configuration.
+-   In the `main.py` file you could add to the helper of the parser of the `--env` parameter, the name that has to be provided in order to select your new configuration.

 After that you are done!